-- You are receiving benefits from the Social Assistance Program, Social Solidarity Program or Aim for Employment Program with the exception of the first month, during which certain expenses may be allowed. - You are taking part in an Emploi-Québec manpower training measure (employment assistance allowance) in a program offered at a public secondary school or college, if the program is subsidized. - You are taking part in an Emploi-Québec manpower training measure at a private secondary school or college or at a university or public college, if the program is not subsidized.
+- You are receiving benefits from the Social Assistance Program, Social Solidarity Program or Aim for Employment Program with the exception of the first month, during which certain expenses may be allowed. - You are taking part in a manpower training measure from the Ministère de l'Emploi et de la Solidarité sociale (employment assistance allowance) in a program offered at a public secondary school or college, if the program is subsidized. - You are taking part in a manpower training measure from the Ministère de l'Emploi et de la Solidarité sociale at a private secondary school or college or at a university or public college, if the program is not subsidized.
 However, if a government ministry or agency does not pay the tuition fees, they will be deemed allowable expenses. - You are incarcerated.
 However, allowable expenses may be considered if you are serving your sentence in a halfway house or on weekends only, are not incarcerated during an entire study period or are not incarcerated even though you have been sentenced to serve time. - You are doing a full-time practicum as part of a work-study college program or cooperative university program. - You receive student financial assistance from a government other than the Québec government.

-^{16.} Please note that you cannot count interruptions of 6 months or less for continuing education or 4 months or less for regular education between two full-time study sessions in the 24-month total.
+16. Please note that you cannot count interruptions of 6 months or less for continuing education or 4 months or less for regular education between two full-time study sessions in the 24-month total.

-^{17.} As defined by Aide financière aux études.
+17. As defined by Aide financière aux études.
 Please refer to the glossary.